skillitzimberg/star-wars-api/PLANNING.md

 - Use `useEffect to make API call when the component mounts
 - Display all results in table

+- Handle Homeworlds
+  - Make api call for Homeworld for each character

 ### Styling

 ### TEST CASE PSEUDO CODE